Reference Guide#

 • Drop.

-If OUTPUT_TABLE_FIELDS is an empty string, output table will have a default schema as below.
+If OUTPUT_TABLE_FIELDS is not specified, output table will have a default schema as below.

 Column Name